linazoo/second-phase/week-1/weekend.md

 Read [JavaScript Intro](../readings/javascript-intro.md).

 Work through the drills and read the material in [From Ruby to JavaScript](../../../../javascript-from-ruby-challenge).
 Complete all the drills.
 Pay extra close attention to the drills on Functions, Collections, and Objects and Classes.

+FYI - The specs for the Times Table drill are in the process of being updated (so they may not pass - we will try to update them at some point this weekend).